bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 - Dataset we used:
 - Outcome of our project:
      - We can predict GPU performance based on factors like memory configuration, SM count, transistors count and die size
+     - Predictive modeling of future generations and comparisions of future generational gaps between manufacturers
      - Can modify the factors to improve the GPU performance
+     - explore relationship between process node and transistor density
+     - anaylsis of generational improvement of GPU performance
 - Motivation:
      - As cost of production of chips increases, we have to